US Army Band marks 80th anniversary of Operation Market Garden

-Members of the 1st Cavalry Division and 101st Airborne Division Bands pay tribute to the 80th commemoration of Market Garden with a stage band concert at the base camp in MSchijndel, Netherlands, Sept.
+U.S. Army band members with the 1st Cavalry Division and 101st Airborne Division perform a stage concert for the 80th commemoration of Market Garden at the base camp in Schijndel, Netherlands, Sept.
 16, 2024.
 The concert honored World War II veterans and marked the anniversary of the offensive led by 101st paratroopers in 1944.
 The Dutch commemorate Operation Market Garden with parades, reenactments and educational programs.
 These activities honor the bravery of both the soldiers and the civilians involved.
-(U.S. Army video by 1st Sgt.
+(U.S. Army photo by 1st Sgt.
 Jessica Barnett)

 |Date Taken: